Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure a clickable link with the approiate car category is in each card on the products page | A clickable link with the approiate car category is in each card on the products page.
 [Sorting category](wireframes/sorting_cat1.png) | PASS
 Ensure a clickable link with the approiate car category is displayed on the product details page | A clickable link with the approiate car category is displayed on the product details page.
 [Sorting category](wireframes/sorting_cat2.png) | PASS
 Ensure when a badge is clicked the approiate category is displayed. | When a badge is clicked the approiate category is displayed. | PASS
+Ensure SORT BY dropdown select sorts cars by Price (high to low) | SORT BY dropdown select sorts cars by Price (high to low) | PASS
+Ensure SORT BY dropdown select sorts cars by Price (low to high) | SORT BY dropdown select sorts cars by Price (low to high) | PASS
+Ensure SORT BY dropdown select sorts cars by Rating (high to low) | SORT BY dropdown select sorts cars by Rating (high to low) | PASS
+Ensure SORT BY dropdown select sorts cars by Name (A-Z) | SORT BY dropdown select sorts cars by Name (A-Z) | PASS Ensure SORT BY dropdown select sorts cars by Name (Z-A) | SORT BY dropdown select sorts cars by Name (Z-A) | PASS Ensure SORT BY dropdown select sorts cars by Category (A-Z) | SORT BY dropdown select sorts cars by Category (A-Z) | PASS Ensure SORT BY dropdown select sorts cars by Category (Z-A) | SORT BY dropdown select sorts cars by Category (Z-A) | PASS Ensure the amount of cars in a particular category are clearly displayed to the user. | The amount of cars in a particular category are clearly displayed to the user.
+[Cars in category](wireframes/product_amount.png) | PASS
+Ensure when a user searches for something, they see their query ruturned, a count of the products, what they searched, with a link back to the main products page. | When a user searches for something, they see their query ruturned, a count of the products, what they searched, with a link back to the main products page.
+[Search result](wireframes/search_result.png) | PASS

 ---